khmarbaise/octopress/source/_posts/2013/2013-09-28-build-smells-maven-assembly-plugin.md

 #The Distribution#

-It is often the case that you like to create a kind of distribution package which contains the created artifacts.
+It´s often the case that you like to create a kind of distribution package which contains the created artifacts.
 Apart from that it is sometimes also usefull having supplemental files into such distribution packages as well.

 #The Obvious Solution#

 Let us assume having two modules which you like to package into the final zip distribution archive.
-This will you bring you to use the [maven-assembly-plugin](http://maven.apache.org/plugins/maven-assembly-plugin) with an appropriate [assembly descriptor](http://maven.apache.org/plugins/maven-assembly-plugin/assembly.html) like this:
+This will bring you to use the [maven-assembly-plugin](http://maven.apache.org/plugins/maven-assembly-plugin) with an appropriate [assembly descriptor](http://maven.apache.org/plugins/maven-assembly-plugin/assembly.html) like this:

 {% codeblock Assembly Descriptor lang:xml %}